THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 China later—such as Assyrians, the ten northern Israeli tribes and Persian Jews.

 These all were Semitic and eventually assimilated into China.

-such as Aramaic and Canaanite Hebrew; this apparent dissimilarity has caused
+such as Aramaic and Canaanite Hebrew.
+This obvious non-relationship has led

 many to conclude that the Orientals are not Semitic.
 But East Asian languages

-are unlinked to Hamitic languages and Japhetic Indo-European languages also.
+are also unrelated to Japhetic Indo-European languages and Hamitic languages.

-easily recognisable ways.
-The Bible nowhere says that all Semitic people have
+The Bible does not indicate that all Semitic people must have related languages,

 The language that Noah brought over from the pre-Flood world apparently